 This test applies a chemical to a stool specimen to see if blood is present.
 If the test is positive, it means that blood is being lost anywhere in the gastrointestinal tract, from the mouth to the rectum.
 Problems like stomach ulcers, ulcerative colitis, and colon cancer can cause blood to be in stool.

-Based on the results of these tests, doctors may order additional studies such as an upper GI, barium enema, Chest x-rays, or CAT scan of the abdomen.
+Based on the results of these tests, doctors may order additional studies such as an upper GI, a barium enema, chest X-rays, or a CT scan of your abdomen.